 He has been awarded many grants, awards and prizes for his work, by such international bodies as the Rockefeller Foundation (Bellagio Program), the Henkel Foundation, the Getty Foundation, the Ford Foundation, the Annenberg Foundation, the DAAD Programme, the Leverhulme Trust, the UK Arts and Humanities Research Council, the British Academy, the Japan Foundation, the Saison Foundation, the Daiwa Foundation, and the Mellon Foundation, among many others.

 Stephen has a PhD from the University of London, awarded in 1990.
-Over the past twenty-six years, he has been a professor and arts researcher at universities and arts institutes in many countries, such as the California Institute of the Arts in Los Angeles, the Berlin University of the Arts, the IMEC Institute in Paris, and the University of Tokyo.
+Over the past twenty-seven years, he has been a professor and arts researcher at universities and arts institutes in many countries, such as the California Institute of the Arts in Los Angeles, the Berlin University of the Arts, the IMEC Institute in Paris, and the University of Tokyo.
 From October 2012 to September 2015, he was an Invited Fellow at the Berlin Free University’s International Research Centre in Interweaving Performance Cultures.
-He is now a Research Professor at the Kingston School of Art, Kingston University, London.
+He is currently a Research Professor at the Kingston School of Art, Kingston University, London.